WebberZone/add-to-all/readme.txt

 == Changelog ==

+= 2.0.1 =

+* Bug fixes:
+	* "Exclude display on these post IDs" stopped working

 = 2.0.0 =

 *Add to All* plugin has now been rebranded to *WebberZone Snippetz*.
 The plugin code has also been rewritten to use OOP.